 Reading has been my lifelong passion.
 I have always loved reading!
 Even when I went camping with my friend Jim, I took books along.
-He took a picture of me reading while I so engrossed in whatever book it was I was reading.
+He took this picture of me reading while I was so engrossed in reading.

 In general, the uneducated masses don’t understand why anyone would want to read a book.
 When I worked in the peanut butter factory, I always carried a paperback in my back pocket.
 Whenever the production line stopped or I was on break or lunch, I would pull out my book and start reading, even if I had to stand.
 No matter who my boss was, he would come by and tell me to pick up a broom and start cleaning up my area.
 No one at the factory really understood why I liked reading so much.

 Ironically, the books I chose to read were the books that I refused to read in high school.
 In high school, I spent most of my time reading chess books.
 For two years my life revolved around chess.
 But once the assigned books weren’t required reading, they piqued my curiosity.
 Why were they required reading in the first place?
 So, one by one, I read all the books I once rebelled against.
 Suddenly, I felt a certain sense of fulfillment.

 In the Marines, I bought the Great Books set and I would read them every free moment.
 My fellow Marines thought I was a bit crazy, but that’s why no one started any trouble with me.
 That and I told everyone I knew kung fu.
 No one wanted to risk starting trouble with me.

 What a better way to celebrate Presidents’ Day than by going to the 2010 Chicago Auto Show.
 I still can’t get used to the new McCormick Place, but it sure is nice and big.
 My sons loved looking at all the sports cars and so did I, but I no longer fantasized about owning one.
 When I was a teenager, I couldn’t decide which expensive sports car to drive.
 A Ferrari?
 A Maserati?
 You get the idea.